zendframework/zend-stratigility/docs/book/migration/to-v3.md

 # Migrating from version 2 to version 3

-## PHP 7.1 support
+## PHP support

-We support only PHP 7.1.
+We support only PHP 7.1 and above.
+PHP 5.6 and 7.0 support has been dropped.

 ## PSR-15